jake-te/microfrontend-poc/README.md

 3. Run `node setupMinikube.js` with admin privileges
   - This will modify your minikube environment and take a few minutes to complete
 4. Open `http://app.microfrontend` in the browser

+## TODO
+- Add canary deployment logic (Cookie per domain etc)
+- Update fetch etc calls to change based on build context (point to right host)
+- Create vue component that will override `a` and `script` etc to update relative links to point to correct domains
+- Update UI to be more illustrative of what's happening
+- Add component within team page example